Cumulocity-IoT/apama-streaming-analytics-docker-samples/applications/Queries/README.md

 This sample contains a queries application which will be run inside a Docker container.
-Instances of the queries will be created and when instantiated certain events will trigger reactions from the application which can be viewed outside of Docker or Kubernetes
+Instances of the queries will be created and when instantiated certain events will trigger reactions from the application which can be viewed outside of Docker

 The query identifies sensor readings that are outside a specified range.
 In this example the input events are the